Octavius-Dante/Tetra-Proxima/CAPM-DAY-5/Readme.md

 ### launch.json

 </br> change few more parameters to the config details added as shown below (project directory, and cds watch command, name description)
-</br> After confguring the launch.json, the file should look like below json sample code
+</br> After configuring the launch.json, the file should look like below json sample code

 ```json